Larry Agran

 Lawrence Alan Agran (born February 2, 1945) is an American lawyer and the current mayor of Irvine, California.
+Born in Chicago, Agran graduated from UC Berkeley and Harvard Law School.
+He is the city's longest serving mayor and elected official, first in 1978.

+As mayor, he advocated for banning CFCs, preservation of nature areas, and suburban preservationism.

-In May 2023, Agran announced that he would be running as a candidate for the 2024 Irvine mayoral election.
-He won the election with 39% of the vote, making it his sixth non-consecutive term as mayor of Irvine.
+He won the 2024 mayor election with 39% of the vote, making it his sixth non-consecutive term as mayor of Irvine.
+He intends to stand in the mayoral election again in 2026.